Chief Workforce Advisor to the Governor

 Megan Healy, Ph.D.

-Dr. Megan Healy serves on Governor Northam’s Cabinet as his Chief Workforce Advisor.
-As the Commonwealth’s highest ranking workforce officer, she oversees a range of regional, state, and federal programs that connect Virginians to the skills, training, and opportunities they need to thrive in the 21 st century economy.
-In addition to her partners within government, Secretary Healy works closely with Virginia’s labor and business communities to identify and fill vacant jobs in high demand sectors including IT, healthcare, and energy.
+Secretary Megan Healy serves on Governor Northam’s Cabinet as his Chief Workforce Advisor.
+As the Commonwealth’s highest-ranking workforce officer, she oversees a range of regional, state, and federal programs that connect Virginians to the skills, training, and opportunities they need to thrive in the 21st century economy.

-Having started her career as science professor at Patrick Henry Community College in Martinsville, Secretary Healy keenly appreciates how education can change lives and communities.
-Prior to joining the Northam administration, she served as Virginia’s first Director of STEM-H under Governor McAuliffe before returning to the Virginia Community College System as Assistant Vice Chancellor for Academics.
+Having started her career as science professor at Patrick Henry Community College in Martinsville, Secretary Healy keenly appreciates how education and worker supports can change lives and communities.
+Prior to joining the Northam administration, she served as Virginia’s first Director of STEM-H under Governor McAuliffe before returning to the Virginia Community College System as Assistant Vice Chancellor for Academics and Employer Partnerships.
 Secretary Megan Healy is a proud product of Virginia’s public schools, holding a bachelor’s degree from Virginia Tech, a master’s from Virginia Commonwealth University, and a doctorate from Old Dominion University.

 Deputy Chief Workforce Development Advisor